AEU long-term plan sample: secondary school-based consultation

 A full-time face-to-face teaching allotment is:

-In 2023 there will be six days over the year where teachers aren’t required to teach students, structured as follows:
+In 202X there will be five days over the year where teachers aren’t required to teach students, structured as follows:

 * The work undertaken on professional practice days will be consistent with Departmental and school priorities and selected from the following areas: planning, preparation, assessment of student learning, collaboration, curriculum development, relevant professional development and peer observation including feedback and reflection (as outlined in VGSA 2022 clause 22(12)(b)).